JamesLeBoeuf/kafka-area-51/README.md

 #### IoT Device
 * Planes flying throughout the world are constantly sending and receiving data.
 This data consists of a whole plethora of information, but the most important data that we are worried about in this project is real-time location data (latitude & longitude).
+* Luckily, accessing this information isn’t quite that difficult, the hard part is finding the best API to use, without having to spend any money.